agarie/agarie/README.md

 ---

 Thanks for reading so far!
-[I have much more information on my personal website](https://agarie.net.br/about) if you're interested, or you can contact me at carlos [dot] agarie [at] gmail [dot] com.
+[I have more information on my personal website](https://agarie.net.br/about) if you're interested, or you can contact me at carlos [dot] agarie [at] gmail [dot] com.